n6ai/minze/docs/guide/components/styling.md

 ## Variables

-All `CSS` variables defined inside the component can be externaly overwritten.
+All `CSS` variables defined inside the component can be externally overwritten.

 **Example**